seL4/seL4-CAmkES-L4v-dockerfiles/README.md

 This repository contains dockerfiles which map out the dependencies for seL4, CAmkES, and L4v.
 It also contains some infrastructure to allow people to use the containers in a useful way.

 These dockerfiles are used as the basis for regression testing in the Trustworthy Systems group, and hence should represent a well tested and up to date environment

-## Requirements:
-You must have docker installed.
-See here for instructions: https://docs.docker.com/engine/installation/

 ## To build: